 Why do you want to send HDMI over Fiber?
-Because you want the best possible uncompressed signal over any distance.
-You can send the signal a lot farther with fiber-optic cable than with copper cables and are not affected by electromagnetic interference or ground loops.
+Because you want the best uncompressed and secure signal over any distance.
+You can send the signal a lot farther with fiber-optic cable than with copper cables and are not affected by radio frequency interference, electromagnetic interference or ground loops.

 There are two ways of sending an HDMI signal over Fiber: